 Because of the issues involved with prepossession or post possession of a property, a buyer and seller should enter into a written agreement so as to ensure the parties’ rights and obligations are documented.
 Numerous times in the past, the Arizona Association of REALTORS® Risk Management Committee has considered requests to develop a “standard” prepossession and post possession agreement.
 However the committee has never approved the development of such a form due to the inherent risk and liability.
 Consequently, some brokers have developed prepossession or post possession agreement forms but many advise against the agreements altogether.

 Typically, the seller is responsible for any damage to the property prior to close of escrow.
+Even if it is public property intruding the house, like a roadside tree falling on the compound or obstructing power lines, it’s the responsibility of the seller to call in experts from www.treeserviceremoval.com and get the matter sorted.
 However, in the event a buyer prepossesses the property, the buyer is now responsible.
 More specifically, the Purchase Contract at the “Seller Warranties” and “Risk of Loss” provisions provides that the seller is responsible only until close of escrow or possession, whichever is earlier.
 Accordingly, once the buyer prepossesses the property, the seller is no longer responsible for seller warranties or damage to the property because those obligations are terminated under the terms of the Purchase Contract.

 If the buyer and seller opt to enter into a lease agreement for the prepossession, the parties’ rights and obligations during the tenancy are now governed by the Arizona Residential Landlord and Tenant Act (“ARLTA”).
 This can be problematic as ARLTA provides that the landlord is responsible for maintaining fit premises.
 A.R.S. §33-1324.
 In other words, under ARLTA, the landlord/seller is responsible to ensure that the electrical, plumbing, and heating/cooling are in good and safe working condition during the tenant’s tenancy.
 Thus, if the parties enter into a lease agreement, the seller is again responsible for the property despite the fact the seller has moved out and the home is now exclusively occupied by the buyer.